joebew42/ex_chat/README.md

 ### TODO

-- Review all the acceptance tests in order to add the User
+- Review all the acceptance tests in order to align it with the User
 - Find a way to handle all the access tokens
 - Handle the connection when the provided access token is empty or not valid (no user session associated)
 - Consider to use the version 2.2 of Cowboy to [parse the request query parameters](https://ninenines.eu/docs/en/cowboy/2.2/guide/req/)